michellerenehey/storybook-demo/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
+The page will reload when you make changes. (or npm run storybook)

 ### `yarn storybook`